 Getting agreement isn't always necessary to have good communication!

 Every couple has "grid-lock issues" which according to The Gottman Institute consists of differences that don't change over time.
+These consist of personality traits or differences in values.
 So the more realistic (and attainable) goal is giving validation.
 Basically, it's telling the other person that you can see their point of view.
 You don't have to agree to validate!

 Pick one relationship skill and go!

 It's easier to focus on one skill until you've mastered it.
 Share this blog with your partner and talk about which ones are strengths and which ones need work.
 Or, volunteer which ones you want to work on and lead by example.
 Sometimes, that's the most powerful tool you have.